 |We will continue to keep you informed of progress in confirming all these events over the coming weeks.
 Your programme card and membership details will be distributed, as usual, at the beginning of November but, in the meantime, the Committee will be working hard to bring together your 2021 Programme subject to Government regulations.|

-These special interest days take place at the Riverhouse Barn Arts Centre in Walton and normally take the form of two lectures in the morning followed by lunch.
+These special interest days will take place using Zoom.
+When regulations permit they will resume at the Riverhouse Barn Arts Centre in Walton and normally take the form of two lectures in the morning followed by lunch.
 A further lecture or discussion follows in the afternoon.

 Thursday, 15 April, 2021

 The Brilliance of British Architecture and design